oldskultxo/codex_context_external_memory/CODEX_CODE_CONTEXT_SYSTEM_README.md

 Use this at the beginning of each session:

-`Use the external memory system in /Users/santisantamaria/Documents/projects/codex_context as your first memory layer.
+`Use the external memory system in FOLDER_PATH as your first memory layer.
 Query it before analyzing, use active context and code inspection only as fallback, and update it after meaningful fixes or confirmed learnings.`

 Short version:

-`Use the external memory system in /Users/santisantamaria/Documents/projects/codex_context first.`
+`Use the external memory system in FOLDER_PATH first.`

 Extended startup (recommended):

-`Use the external memory system in /Users/santisantamaria/Documents/projects/codex_context first, then load user defaults with ctx --prefs, and follow those preferences unless this turn contains explicit overrides.`
+`Use the external memory system in FOLDER_PATH first, then load user defaults with ctx --prefs, and follow those preferences unless this turn contains explicit overrides.`

 ## Codex Prompt